The Policy of "Developing Hong Kong’s status as a Regional Education Hub"

-- About 5,400 incoming and a similar number of outgoing students on exchange (i.e. every one out of four of our undergraduate students had the opportunity to go on exchange during their study period)
+- About 5,600 incoming and 6,200 of outgoing students on exchange (i.e. every one out of four of our undergraduate students had the opportunity to go on exchange during their study period)

 For more details of the Policy, please take a look at our detailed factsheet.